 Analysis and Test Results

 Below you'll find descriptions of each of our evaluation metrics, as well as information about the top performers and how they compare to one another.
 For more specific comparisons, such as each model's hood cinch performance or exact hem adjustments, see each product's review.

-When it comes to our review, prices range between $60 and $300!
+Among the jackets we tested, prices range between $60 and $300!
 That's a pretty significant jump.
 A large part of that has to do with the materials that some of the higher end models use.
-There is loads of engineering going into Gore-Tex, eVent, and even some proprietary fabrics, and those drive up the overall cost.
-However, as a baseline, it is those fabrics that make the world of difference from a waterproof/breathability perspective.
-As you can see from the graph below, there is almost a direct correlation between price and performance for these items.
-(This is not always the case by the way!)
+There is loads of engineering going into Gore-Tex, eVent, and even some proprietary fabrics, and this drives up the overall cost.
+However, as a baseline, fabric makes a world of difference from a waterproof/breathability perspective.
+When it comes to rain jackets, there is almost a direct correlation between price and performance, which is not the case with all products.

-If you are specifically looking for a budget pick that also performs well, look for items that run on the bottom of the Y-axis (price) but are still far along the X-axis (score).
-In this case, the best value picks are the Patagonia Torrentshell ($129) and the Marmot Precip ($100), which is our Best Buy winner.
+If you are specifically looking for a budget pick that also performs well, the best options are the Patagonia Torrentshell ($129) and the Marmot Precip ($100), which is our Best Buy winner.
 While not as high-performing as a number of the more expensive models, they performed pretty darn well overall and are no doubt incredibly functional while costing a fraction of the price.
 If you've got the funds, the Arc'teryx Beta SL is the highest performing jacket we tested, but will set you back $300.

 A rain jacket's most important job is to keep its wearer dry; whether hiking, backpacking, ski-touring, alpine climbing, or just plain out walking the dog, this is obviously this piece of equipment's primary job.
 As a result in our scoring metrics, this was the most heavily weighted category, at 30 percent.